Coping with a friend or relative in prison

 You may have to take on new roles and responsibilities as you cope in the community on your own.

 Communication is the most important ingredient for maintaining a close relationship with your partner in prison.
 It’s important to share what’s going on with your partner, including both the positive and the negative events.
-Recognising what you partner maybe experience and how their impacts their communication with you is key to good communication.*
+Good communication involves recognising what your partner may be experiencing and how this may impact on their communication with you.*

 Parents of prisoners